blakeblackshear/frigate/docs/docs/guides/motion_detection.md

 :::note

-It is very unlikely to find motion detection settings that only detect desired motion and never detect undesired moition.
+It is very unlikely to find motion detection settings that only detect desired motion and never detect undesired motion.
 Realistically, the goal is to find a balance that detects the desired motion without too much undesired motion being detected.

 :::